-While these are some of the big names there is a good list available here of other apps taking advantage of this integration.
+While these are some of the big names here is a good list of other apps that work with siri and are taking advantage of this integration.

 Another feature available now is Visual Transcripts.
 I don’t know about you, but I am not a huge fan of listening to voicemails, let alone listening to them multiple times to make sure that you’ve gotten all the information you actually need from them before calling that person back.
 That’s where iOS 10 comes in.
 While it’s not available to everyone yet, and is slowly being rolled out, Voicemail Transcripts show you everything that was said in the voicemail message, without having to listen to the voicemail, and all the information you need is already essentially written down.

 Now for the “fun” side of iOS 10.
 While there were a lot of changes made, the most notable, and talked about seem to be the changes in the messaging app.
 The changes include an intelligent keyboard, gif integration, and message design features, not to mention the new sounds that the keyboard makes.
 The intelligent keyboard allows you to type in multiple languages at the same time, replace a word with an emoji with just one touch and provides more intelligent suggestions based on your common phrases.

 Aside from all of this you can now send your messages in “invisible ink” that reveals itself when tapped, make the whole screen fill with confetti when the message is opened, and draw pictures within the messages.

 And my personal favorite, the ability to search for and send gifs within the message app was introduced.

 iOS 10 is also attempting to make sure you’re never stuck wandering a parking lot looking for your car again.
 With the “Parked Car” location feature your phone will remember where you parked if it’s somewhere other than home.